 Lip Liners That Actually Work on Olive Skin

 Olive undertones are one of the most misinterpreted categories in makeup.
-Most guides try to slot them into “warm” or “neutral,” but in practice, olive skin behaves very differently.
+Most guides try to slot them into “warm” or “neutral,” but in practice, olive skin behaves differently.

 What makes olive unique is the subtle green/grey undertone.
 This creates a filtering effect on color: